-The Head
+The Headteacher

-The ultimate responsibility for all school safety organisation and activity rests with the Proprietor and Governors, who delegate this to the Head, who shall:
+The ultimate responsibility for all school safety organisation and activity rests with the Proprietor and Governors, who delegate this to the Headteacher, Mr J. Jackson, who shall:

-- be the focal point for day-to-day references on safety and give advice or indicate sources of advice; - coordinate the implementation of the approved safety procedures in the school; - maintain contact with outside agencies able to offer expert advice.
+- 8. be the focal point for day-to-day references on safety and give advice or indicate sources of advice: - 9. coordinate the implementation of the approved safety procedures in St Martin's Prep; - 10. maintain contact with outside agencies able to offer expert advice.